yzfvroom/AgilityUA/lab3_ms.rst

 #.
 In the **Visual Policy Editor**, click **Apply Access Policy**
    (top left), and close the **Visual Policy Editor**

+#.
+The final step in this lab is the apply the **Kerberos_SAML** policy to the idp.acme.com Virtual Server

+#.
+Within the GUI navigate to Local Traffic, Virtual Servers, and click on the idp.acme.com Virtual Server

+#.
+Scroll down to the Access Policy section and select the **Kerberos_SAML** Access Policy and click the update button at the bottom of the page.

 TASK 4 - Test the Kerberos to SAML Configuration